Dr.Qingsong XiaoPh.D., O.M.D., L.AcChief Practitioner and Founder

 Dr. Yufeng Shen is one of the Team Practitioners of Great Wall Chinese Medicine.
-Dr. Shen joined our GWCM Team in March 2017.
-He has been assisting Dr. Qingsong Xiao to treat patients, treating patients under Dr. Xiao’s guidance, and as well as seeing the patient on his own.
+Dr. Shen joined our GWCM Team in March of 2017.
+He has been assisting Dr. Qingsong Xiao to treat patients, treating patients under Dr. Xiao’s guidance, and as well as seeing patients on his own.

-On the other hand, Dr. Shen has been assisting acupuncture treatments of EMed Research Center’s Diabetes research project for 2 courses now.
+On the other hand, Dr. Shen assisted in 2 courses of EMed Research Center’s Diabetes research project.

 Master of Science in Oriental Medicine of Dongguk University Los Angeles; Doctor of Acupuncture and Oriental Medicine of Dongguk University Los Angeles.

 Darin began sharing the space with Great Wall Chinese Medicine in 2016.
 He saw patients on his own and would help our established patients during Dr. Xiao's absence.
 We are happy that Darin has joined GWCM as a team practitioner in 2018.